formkit/docs-content/_install/pro.md

 ---
 If you are using the legacy Genesis CSS theme, then follow the instructions below.

-Note: All Tailwind themes from [themes.formkit.com](https://themes.formkit.com) ship with support for Pro Inputs so the instructions below are not required for Tailwind users.
+Note: All Tailwind themes from [themes.formkit.com](https://themes.formkit.com) ship with support for Pro Inputs, so the instructions below are not required for Tailwind users.
 ::

 If you are using the legacy Genesis CSS theme, you will need to install the accompanying Pro CSS as well: